vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/01_pUrva-paxaH.md

 Or else, if someone says that

-> any of the three means of knowledge is, in the case of Pasupata Tantra, cancelled by non-appearance (sc. of knowledge.), reversion and dubiety,
+> (Is) any of the three means of knowledge is, in the case of ~~Pasupata~~ Tantra, cancelled by non-appearance (sc. of knowledge.), reversion and dubiety,
 </details>